Kabir Sehgal: Music career

 Sehgal served as the executive and artistic producer of Familia: Tribute to Bebo & Chico by Arturo O'Farrill & Chucho Valdés.
 He authored the liner notes and wrote a composition "Raja Ram" which features Grammy nominated sitarist Anoushka Shankar.
 In 2017, a selection from the album "Three Revolutions" won a Grammy in Best Instrumental Composition.

 Sehgal served as the producer and liner notes author of Jazz Tango by Pablo Ziegler Trio, which won a Grammy for Best Latin Jazz Album in 2017.
 He also served as the producer and liner notes author for Vigor Tanguero by Pedro Giraudo, which won the Latin Grammy for Best Tango Album in 2018.

 Sehgal served as the producer of Legion of Peace: Songs Inspired by Nobel Peace Laureates by Lori Henriques Quintet featuring Joey Alexander with Muhammad Yunus.
 The album was released on the International Day of Peace, September 21, 2018.
 He also played the bass on the album.
 Each song is about a different Nobel Peace Laureate such as Malala Yousafzai and Desmond Tutu.

 Sehgal served as the executive producer of Fandango at the Wall by Arturo O’Farrill and the Afro Latin Jazz Orchestra which was released in September 2018 by Resilience Music Alliance.
 Sehgal also composed a piece on the two-disc album, and he played the bass and Leona.
 Sehgal led a delegation of musicians to the border wall between San Diego and Tijuana to record musicians on both sides of the wall.
 The project was inspired by the Fandango Fronterizo festival in which son jarocho musicians perform a fandango on both sides of the border.
 Special guests featured on the album include Regina Carter, Antonio Sanchez, Ana Tijoux, Mandy Gonzalez, Akua Dixon, the Villalobos Brothers, and Rahim AlHaj.
 It also features son jarocho musicians such as Patricio Hidalgo, Fernando Guadarrama, Tacho Utrera, and Ramon Gutierrez.
 The album was called "The Most Valuable Music of 2018" by The Nation.
 The song "Line in the Sand" on the album was released in partnership with UNICEF.

 Sehgal served as a producer of American Dreamers: Voices of Hope, Music of Freedom by John Daversa Big Band Featuring 53 DACA recipients, which was released in September 2018.
 Sehgal also played bass and wrote the liner notes.
 The project was endorsed by Speaker of the House Nancy Pelosi, Senators Kamala Harris.
 The project won 3 Grammy Awards: Best Large Jazz Ensemble Album; Best Arrangement, Instrumental or A Capella; and Best Improvised Jazz Solo.

-Selections of Sehgal's opera "Angela Ring" were performed at Carnegie Hall.